the truth on benefits and side effects of exogenous ketones and how to make endogenous ketones at home

 Whether you think eating alkaline foods is useful or woo woo junk it appears that metabolic acidosis is a thing.
 Metabolic acidosis seems to be interrelated with insulin resistance, Type 2 Diabetes, and retention of muscle mass.
 To prevent metabolic acidosis, it appears prudent to ensure that your body has adequate minerals to enable your … Continue reading the alkaline diet vs acidic ketones

 Ever wondered what foods and meals are optimal for fat loss and muscle building?
-Ketogains’ Luis Villasenor recently put a call out for recipes for their upcoming Ketogains Boot Camp, so I thought it would be interesting to see what the Nutrient Optimiser had to say about optimal foods and meals that align with the … Continue reading optimal meals and foods for fat loss and muscle building
+Ketogains’ Luis Villasenor recently put a call out for recipes for their upcoming Ketogains Boot Camp, so I thought it would be interesting to see what the Nutrient Optimiser had to say about optimal foods and meals that align with the … Continue reading fat loss and muscle gain (the Ketogains method)

 I recently watched the Mastering Diabetes teleseminar on ketogenic diets with high hopes of picking up some gems of wisdom from the rising stars of the plant-based diabetes community.
 Unfortunately, I was underwhelmed with what I heard.
 I shared my frustration on Facebook.
 Robb Wolf suggested I put together a response to some of the … Continue reading vegan vs keto for diabetes… which is one optimal?